-N’Golo Kante’s injury is a devastating blow to Chelsea’s title challenge.
+N’Golo Kante’s injury is a devastating blow to Chelsea’s title defence.

 His energy, ball winning qualities, and all round play has seen him win two Premier League titles in succession, first with Leicester City and then Chelsea last season where he was also named the PFA Player of the Year.